garrandall/popular-music-data/tracks/oh-me-oh-my--dreams-in-my-arms--al-green.md

 Oh, me, oh, my
 Dreams in my arms
-Ever since you been gone....
+Ever since you been gone...